mlcourses/lab-3-blog-post-group5_cs281/post.md

 - Pin 12 (digital pin 12) represents the middle bit of dval, so it will be the input **B1** of our combinational circuit.

 - Pin 11 (digital pin 11) represents the least significant bit of dval, so it will be the input **B0** of our combinational circuit.

+&rarr; If we relate back to the truth table of all the LED segments of the 7-segment display with three inputs, we can see that the data inputs that come from the Arduino's digital pins (13, 12, 11) corresponds to the truth table's inputs **B2**, **B1**, **B0**.
+This is because when we consider the 3-bit inputs, **B2** corresponds to the most significant bit of the input, **B0** corresponds to the least significant bit of the input, so the middle bit is **B1**.

 ### Putting It All Together